 Narcos Season 3 On Netflix “The Blow Must Go On!”
 Release Dates, Spoilers, Cast, Trailers & More

-Narcos season 3 will follow on chronologically from the first two seasons of the Netflix Narcos series.
-In season 1 and season 2 they covered the rise and fall of the infamous Columbian drug lord and narco-terrorist Pablo Escobar (played by Wagner Moura).
+Narcos season 3 will follow on chronologically from the first two seasons of the Netflix series where we witnessed the rise and fall of Pablo Escobar (played by Wagner Moura), the infamous Columbian drug lord and narco-terrorist.
 It wasn’t a flattering portrayal by any accounts, although Pablo Escobar’s son has accused the show of glamorising the lifestyle of the cartels (see below).

 It also featured the US Drug Enforcement Agency (DEA) agents who hunted him down, Steve Murphy (played by Boyd Holbrook) and Javier Pena (played Pedro Pascal).
-Season 2 ended (spoiler alert) with Escobar being gunned down on a rooftop.
+Narcos eason 2 ended (spoiler alert) with Escobar being gunned down on a rooftop.

 Pablo Escobar’s Son Slams Narcos

 Sebastian Marroquin, the son of notorious Columbian drug kingpin Pablo Escobar (who changed his name from Juan Pablo Escobar after his father died) has criticized the show Narcos for its depiction of drug traffickers.
 He says it paints them in too flattering a portrait.